ARPA-SIMC/PRAGA/how_to_install_driver_mysql_Qt6_WIN64.md

 https://mariadb.com/downloads/connectors/

 3) check the path of these files (the path will be used in steps 6 and 7):
-<MariaDB Connector dir>/lib/libmariadb.lib
+"MariaDB Connector path"/lib/libmariadb.lib
-<MariaDB Connector dir>/lib/libmariadb.dll
+"MariaDB Connector path"/lib/libmariadb.dll
-<MariaDB Connector dir>/include/mysql.h
+"MariaDB Connector path"/include/mysql.h

 4) open Qt command (from menu start->Qt)